jenkinsci/appcircle-testing-distribution-plugin/README.md

          AC_PAT = credentials('AC_PAT')
       }
        steps {
-          appcircleTestingDistribution accessToken: AC_PAT,
+          appcircleTestingDistribution personalAPIToken: AC_PAT,
                   profileName: 'PROFILE_NAME',
-                  createProfileIfNotExists: false, // defaults false, set true to create if the profile not exists
+                  createProfileIfNotExists: false,
                   appPath: 'APP_PATH',
                   message: 'MESSAGE'
        }
    }
 ```

-#### Automatic Profile Management
+- `personalAPIToken`: The Appcircle Personal API token is utilized to authenticate and secure access to Appcircle services, ensuring that only authorized users can perform actions within the platform.
+- `profileName`: Specifies the profile that will be used for uploading the app.

-**createProfileIfNotExists** paramater ensures that a user profile is automatically created if it does not already exist; if the profile name already exists, the app will be uploaded to that existing profile instead.
+- `createProfileIfNotExists`: Ensures that a user profile is automatically created if it does not already exist; if the profile name already exists, the app will be uploaded to that existing profile instead.
+- `appPath`: Indicates the file path to the application that will be uploaded to Appcircle Testing Distribution Profile.
+- `message`: Your message to testers, ensuring they receive important updates and information regarding the application.

 ### Reference

-- For details on generating an Appcircle Personal Access Token, visit [Generating/Managing Personal API Tokens](https://docs.appcircle.io/appcircle-api/api-authentication#generatingmanaging-the-personal-api-tokens)
+- For details on generating an Appcircle Personal API Token, visit [Generating/Managing Personal API Tokens](https://docs.appcircle.io/appcircle-api/api-authentication#generatingmanaging-the-personal-api-tokens)

 - To create or learn more about Appcircle testing and distribution profiles, please refer to [Creating or Selecting a Distribution Profile](https://docs.appcircle.io/distribute/create-or-select-a-distribution-profile)